Cassius

 And even with the sword that you were killed by.

 The death is one of Shakespeare's most concentrated images of tragic symmetry.
-It is Cassius's birthday; he is dying with the same sword he used to kill Caesar; he has misread the field; he has mistaken Titinius's reception by friends for his capture by enemies.
-Each detail is structurally exact.
-The man who in 1.2 boasted that "the fault, dear Brutus, is not in our stars" dies because his own faults — his impatience, his volatility, his refusal to wait — have at last produced the disaster he had been working to avoid.
-The line "Caesar, thou art revenged, even with the sword that killed thee" is the play's most economical statement of the cost of the assassination.
-The conspiracy that began in Cassius's grievance ends in his suicide on his own birthday, with the weapon that killed Caesar turned at last on the man who first plotted Caesar's death.
-The symmetry is the play's, not Cassius's; he simply lives long enough to recognise it.
+It is Cassius's birthday; he dies on the same sword he used to kill Caesar; he has misread the field, taking Titinius's welcome by friends for capture by enemies.
+Each detail is exact.
+The man who boasted in A1S2 that the fault lies not in our stars dies because his own faults – his impatience, his volatility, his refusal to wait one more minute – have finally produced the disaster he spent the play trying to prevent.
+"Caesar, thou art revenged, even with the sword that killed thee" is the play's most economical statement of what the assassination cost: the plot that began in Cassius's grievance ends in his suicide, with Caesar's killer cut down by Caesar's weapon.
+The symmetry is the play's, not Cassius's.
+He simply lives just long enough to see it.

 "Cassius was better cut out for a conspirator.
 His heart prompted his head.
 His habitual jealousy made him fear the worst that might happen, and his irritability of temper added to his inveteracy of purpose, and sharpened his patriotism.
 The mixed nature of his motives made him fitter to contend with bad men."